overwolf/overwolf.github.io/docs/topics/reduce-opk-size.md

 ---
 id: reduce-opk-size
-title: Reducing the OPK Size
+title: Reducing the OPK size
-sidebar_label: Reduce OPK Size
+sidebar_label: Reduce OPK size
 ---

 As explained in [the SDK introduction section](../start/sdk-introduction#opk-package), OPK files are Overwolf's app installation package which includes your app's files: the manifest, source files and other assets.
 All files are packed in a package which has the OPK file extension.